johann-solo/oliveandmango.github.io/site/content/blog/2018-02-01-chocolate-orange-cake.md

 ### Directions

-1. Blanch the grapefruit slices in boiling water for 1 to 2 minutes and then drain and plunge them into an ice bath (bowl of ice and cold water)
+1. Blanch the orange slices in boiling water for 1 to 2 minutes and then drain and plunge them into an ice bath (bowl of ice and cold water)
 1. Let them cool in ice bath for a few minutes and carefully remove them and set them aside
 1. In a shallow large pot or pan combine the sugar and water and heat to medium and stir until sugar